jkole4/AntiNoobRaid/README.md

 (/) antinoob addnoob [SteamID] - makes the player noob (use this in case you notice player is really... noob...)

-## Entity Whitelist
+## Entity Settings

-In config file there are already 5 placeholder for entity whitelist, to add an entity to the list you need to replace the Placeholder with the short prefab of the entity you want to whitelist, you can find that by typing debug.lookingat in client console ("Ent: sleepingbag_leather_deployed").
+In the config file there are already some items in both list for example's.
+Too add an entity to one of the list you need to add the short prefab name of the entity you want to add to the list, you can find that by typing debug.lookingat in client console or /checkname (Should look something like this "sleepingbag_leather_deployed").

-If you want to make the entity destroyable everywhere around the world you set the true/false property to true and if you want the entity to be destroyable when it's outside of TC range and owner of entity is not authorized to the TC set it to false.
+This will make the entity destroyable everywhere around the world by everyone.
+If you want an item to be destroyable but not if the player is new check out `Notes` below

+## Notes
+For infinite refunding set the `"Refunds before player starts losing explosives"` to zero.

+For `"Refund explosives"` to work you need to set `"Remove noob status of a raider on raid attempt"` to false

+`"Kill fireballs when someone tries to raid protected player with fire"` won't kill fireballs from Explosive Ammo & Incendiary Ammo as the hitinfo.InitiatorPlayer is Returning nothing with fire created with those items

+If using `"Anti Ladder and Twig"` you can disable `"Ignore twig when calculating base ownership (prevents exploiting)"` option to protect Twig as that plugin prevents the exploit with Twig

+ Fire produced by Explosive Ammo & Incendiary Ammo from Team/Clan members won't damage Team/Clan structures if protected.
+This is due to the hitinfo.InitiatorPlayer returning nothing with the fire. the Bullet Damage & Explosive Damage will still damage.

+ `"List of entities that can be destroyed without losing noob prtection, true = destroyable everywhere"` This option was added so noobs can destroy Certian Items if desired without losing protection.
+Best to add Storage Containers here As it will allow noobs to destory boxes in Decaying Bases but wont allow other player's to destroy theres

+ `"Show time until raidable only to owners"` This Will Allow The Base Owner To Check There Protection Time on Only There Base!
+Clan/Team member will also be able Too if enabled

+`"Save data on Server Save"` If disabled it will save every 60 seconds or what is in `"Save interval (seconds)"`

 ## Configuration